Glossary

 Distribution Window

-A distribution window is the initial period after a clip is posted during which a short-form platform's algorithm actively tests the content with a sample audience to determine whether it deserves broader reach.
-Also called an algorithm window, initial push window, or test phase.
+A distribution window is the period right after a clip is posted when a short-form platform tests it against a sample audience to decide whether it deserves wider reach.
+Also called an algorithm window, initial push, or test phase.

 Related Terms